MicrosoftDocs/dynamics365smb-docs/financials/finance-bookings.md

 ---
-title: Invoice your bookings in Dynamics 365 | Microsoft Docs
+title: Invoice your bookings in Finance and Operations, Business edition | Microsoft Docs
-description: 'Learn how you can do bulk invoicing from Microsoft Bookings in Dynamics 365 Business edition .'
+description: 'Learn how you can do bulk invoicing from Microsoft Bookings in Finance and Operations, Business edition .'
 author: edupont04

 ms.service: dynamics365-financials